iguanaus/new_maml/README.md

+# This is specifically for sin and tanh

+# This is the model currently used for the sin/tanh approximations

 # Model-Agnostic Meta-Learning

 This repo contains code accompaning the paper, 	[Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks (Finn et al., ICML 2017)](https://arxiv.org/abs/1703.03400).
 It includes code for running the few-shot supervised learning domain experiments, including sinusoid regression, Omniglot classification, and MiniImagenet classification.